CSS360-2025-Fall/Digital-Minions/LIMITS.md

 all stored data is lost.

 Implications:
--Loss of progress: Users cannot maintain long-term records or compete on persistent leaderboards.
+- Loss of progress: Users cannot maintain long-term records or compete on persistent leaderboards.
 - Inconsistent analytics: Gameplay statistics and user metrics are unreliable after each session.
 - Limited engagement: Players lack motivation to return since progress is erased.